 Such moments occur on certain holidays such as Christmas Eve or during major sporting events such as the World Cup finals or the opening and closing ceremonies of the Olympics, but the most powerful time of them all is New Years Eve.
 New Years is the most celebrated event regardless of religion or personal interests.
 Even though many cultures celebrate their New Year at other times of the year, with the western calendar being accepted worldwide in commerce most nations recognize this crossing point at midnight on December 31st.

 On New Years Eve people are filled with positive energy, hope, friendship, generosity, kindness, and wishes for wellness and peace.
 Within each time zone, people are completely aligned to the second, making this moment the most synchronized wave of enthusiasm that occurs in the entire year.

-When you meditate during any powerful moment you become charged with the upsurge in energy.
-Since New Years Eve is the most powerful energy wave of the year meditating at this time will produce the most fruits.
-If one meditates only 30 minutes in a year it should be at this time.
+When you meditate during any powerful moment, you become charged with the upsurge in energy.
+Since New Years Eve is the most powerful energy wave of the year, meditating at this time will produce the most fruits.
+If you meditate only 30 minutes in a year, it should be at this time.
 It is best to begin 5-10 minutes before midnight in your chosen time zone and end about 20 minutes after midnight.

-At this time you can receive a lot of energy and empower your meditation, but you can also use this opportunity to help others.
-At this time people are more open to change and more willing to receive, making it easier in to reach into the collective subconscious mind.
-The entire planet is on the same page and if you would like to send energy to certain people, your nation, or the world, this is when you will have the most effect.
+At this time, you can receive a lot of energy and empower your meditation, but you can also use this opportunity to help others.
+At New Years people are more open to change and more willing to receive, making it easier in to reach into the collective subconscious mind.
+The entire planet is on the same page, and if you would like to send energy to certain people, your nation, or the world, this is when you will have the most effect.

 I found this New Years practice to be very transformational.
 Having personally renounced New Years celebrations for many years, this practice was a great way to change my relationship with the energy of this tremendous celebration.